This method became popular in the West when Bhagwan Shree Rajneesh (Osho) wrote about it in Dynamics of Meditation.

-Trataka, or “Candle Gazing Meditation” is a powerful method for calming your mind and developing your focus.
-It also make a wonderful alternative to the conventional eyes-closed meditations, which is why many people like to use this method as a complement to their primary practice.
+Trataka is a powerful method for calming your mind and developing your focus.
+It also makes a wonderful alternative to the conventional eyes-closed meditations.
+Indeed, that’s why many people like to use this method as a complement to their primary practice.

-Sadly there is less scientific research into Trataka than into certain other form of meditation (like Vipassana or Mindfulness) so it is hard to advise this as a primary discipline.
-However, I do recommend you try it and see what benefits you observe.
+Sadly, there is less scientific research into Trataka than many other forms of meditation (like Vipassana or Mindfulness).
+Therefore, it is hard to recommend this as a primary discipline.
+However, I do recommend that you try it and see what benefits you observe.